michivo/buergerchain/demo/README.md

 # Demos

-This folder contains some demos in the context of the blockchain or the Bürgerkarte.
+This folder contains some demos in the context of the blockchain or the BÃ¼rgerkarte.
 The following demos are available:

 ## demo1_buergerkarte_signature

-A simple demo showing how one can sign data safely and securely using the mobile-phone-bases electronic signature using the Bürgerkarte.
+A simple demo showing how one can sign data safely and securely using the mobile-phone-bases electronic signature using the BÃ¼rgerkarte.

 ## demo2_simple_blockchain